Integrity and ethics

 Norwich University of the Arts has a responsibility for ensuring that the research conducted by its staff and students maintains the highest possible standards of integrity, is conducted in accordance with the law and is consistent with best practice.

-Through its membership of the Consortium for Research Excellence, Support and Training (CREST), the University is a signatory of the Concordat to Support Research Integrity (2012).
+Through its membership of GUILDHE Research, the university is a signatory of the Concordat to Support Research Integrity (2019).
 The Concordat focuses on the following core principles, maintaining that these are integral to research in all disciplines:

-Honesty; Rigour; Transparency; Open Communication; Care and Respect
+Honesty; Rigour; Transparency and Open Communication; Care and Respect; Accountability

 The University’s Code of Practice on Research Ethics provides guidelines on the standards of conduct required by all staff and students engaged in research, scholarly activity, consultancy, knowledge transfer and professional practice.
 The Research Ethics Checklist and Research and Ethics Approval guidance offers support to staff and students in translating best practice in research ethics to their disciplines.

 Find out more about our research strategy

 External partners and stakeholders with queries relating to Research Ethics and Integrity at the University should contact the Director of Research, Professor Alison Goodrum, via firstname.lastname@example.org